HenriquesLab/mAIcrobe/CONTRIBUTING.md

 ---

-Thank you for contributing to napari-mAIcrobe!
+Thank you for contributing to mAIcrobe!
 Your efforts help advance automated microscopy analysis for the entire research community.

 *Developed collaboratively by the [Henriques](https://henriqueslab.org) and [Pinho](https://www.itqb.unl.pt/research/biology/bacterial-cell-biology) Labs.* 🔬✨